SickanEkman/Philosophy-I/Kunskapsteori och vetenskapsfilosofi/Pritchard/Chapter3.md

-# Part 1, chapter 3, what is knowledge? - defining knowledge
+# Chapter 3 - defining knowledge

 ## The problem of the criterion